 b) Author names and affiliations.

 Where the family name may be ambiguous, please indicate this clearly.
-Present the authors' affiliation addresses (where the actual work was done) below the names and indicate all affiliations with a lower-case superscript letter immediately after the author's name and in front of the appropriate address.
-Provide the full postal address of each affiliation, including the country name and, if available, the e-mail address of each author.
+Present the authors' affiliation addresses (where the actual work was done) below the names and indicate all affiliations with a lower-case superscript number immediately after the author's name and in front of the appropriate address.
+Affiliation should include institution, department, city and country name.

 c) Corresponding author